ssbgp/data-tools/README.md

 ###### Outputs

+The tool outputs two files.

-The output of the tool is an HTML file.
-When this file is opened in a browser, it displays an interactive plot with one trace for each input dataset.
+1. An HTML file meant to be opened in a browser.
+The browser will display an interactive plot with one trace for each input dataset.
 Each trace corresponds to the ICS of a dataset and all of them are labeled using the key specified for each dataset.
 In our example, the label would be "BGP-Siblings" for that particular dataset.

+1. An CSV file containing the bins and the (relative) cumulative sums for each dataset.
+This file includes (1) a single column with the bins, which are common to all datasets, and (2) a column for each dataset containing its the relative cumulative sum.
+The file can be opened in a spreadsheet application, such as MS Excel, to analyse its data in anyway you want.

 #### Usage